-Although Congress intended to reduce regulatory restraints that limited the use of swing-beds, hospitals must meet several requirements for certification as swing-beds under Medicare and Medicaid.
+Federal law allows hospitals of up to 100 beds to use designated beds as "swing beds" to alternate between acute and extended care.
+Patients occupy swing-beds for a few days to several weeks.
+Hospitals must meet several requirements for certification as swing-beds under Medicare and Medicaid.
 Federal certification requirements focus on eligibility, skilled nursing facility services, and coverage requirements.
-Eligibility criteria include the following:
+Eligibility criteria include rural location, fewer than 100 beds, a Certificate of Need, and no waiver of the 24-hour nursing requirement.